space-mvc/space-mvc-project/README.md

 The ```$this->app``` variable is automatically included and accessible in all controllers

+- If you followed all steps above to create the PostsController then you can now visit /admin/posts in your browser to view the pages you just created

 ## Available Library Classes

 ## How to use the Cache Class